Starring: Art Parkinson, Matthew McConaughey, Charlize Theron, Rooney Mara, Ralph Fiennes, Brenda Vaccaro, George Takei

 OUR RATING: ★★★★☆

-3D stop motion epic fantasy animation directed by Travis Knight.
-Set in ancient Japan, Kubo and the Two Strings (2016) follows a young boy named Kubo (Art Parkinson), who devotedly cares for his mother in their sleepy shoreside village and ekes out a humble living, telling stories to the people of his seaside town including Hosato (George Takei), Hashi (Cary-Hiroyuki Tagawa) and Kamekichi (Brenda Vaccaro).
-But his relatively quiet existence is shattered when he accidentally summons a spirit from his past which storms down from the heavens to enforce an age-old vendetta.
-Kubo joins forces with Monkey (Charlize Theron) and Beetle (Matthew McConaughey), and sets out on a thrilling quest to save his family and solve the mystery of his fallen father.
-With the help of his shamisen, a magical musical instrument, Kubo must battle gods and monsters, including the vengeful Moon King (Ralph Fiennes) and the evil twin Sisters (Rooney Mara) to unlock the secret of his legacy, reunite his family and fulfill his heroic destiny.
+Story: 3D stop motion epic fantasy animation directed by Travis Knight.
+Set in ancient Japan, Kubo and the Two Strings (2016) follows a young boy named Kubo (Art Parkinson), who lives in a sleepy seaside village and ekes out a humble living, telling stories to people.
+When he accidentally summons a spirit from his past, his tranquil life is disrupted.
+Teaming up with (Charlize Theron) and Beetle (Matthew McConaughey), Kubo embarks on a quest to save his family, battling gods and monsters, including the vengeful Moon King (Ralph Fiennes) and the evil twin Sisters (Rooney Mara) , using his magical shamisen to unlock the secrets of his legacy and fulfill his heroic destiny.

 Best Quotes